 “Conditions were bad in there.
-The jail was horrifically overcrowded and they were still slopping out.”
+The jail was horrifically overcrowded and they were still ‘slopping out’ (defecating in a bucket).”

 There were several explosions of violence during the riots that resulted in almost 200 injuries and even one death.
 But despite the prospect of larger sentences the longer they protested, many inmates couldn’t face returning to the squalor that waited for them down below.

 The prisoners were up on that roof because they had something to say – although the authorities were reluctant to let them articulate it to the press; proceeding to crank the music up to eleven whenever Taylor began to reel off one of his infamous speeches.